Partnerships

 With Your Support, Together We Can Save Lives

 UNICEF is 100 per cent voluntary funded.
 That means we rely on our partners to help us fulfil our critical mandate.
-In 2023, the Humanitarian Action for Children (HAC) was grossly underfunded, with about 80 percent deficit, when the needs of children and communities, and our response to them, were greater.
-This means that UNICEF’s ability to deliver on our mandate for all children at scale is at risk.
+In 2025, the Humanitarian Action for Children (HAC) was grossly underfunded, with a 75 percent funding gap, when the needs of children and communities, and our response to them, were greater.
+This significant financial constraint severely limited the scale-up of critical humanitarian, health, and earthquake-response services for millions of children.

 Increased, predictable and flexible funding is urgently needed for UNICEF and its partners to respond to escalating needs in Myanmar and reach people with critical assistance.